 Not to be confused with Slovakia (which, confusingly, is called "Slovensko" in its own native language).
 The flag's slightly different (but only slightly) and it wasn't Warsaw Pact.
 Though it was Commie Land.

 Slovenia (Slovene: Slovenija), officially known as The Republic of Slovenia (Slovene: Republika Slovenija), one of the former states of Yugoslavia, is a Central/Southern European country that arrived into the world of independent states in dramatic style after a ten-day war against the rest of Yugoslavia, when it declared independence on June 25, 1991, having held a referendum a few months earlier.
 After winning that, a low-intensity war with under 100 deaths, Slovenia was rapidly internationally recognized (though with some initial reluctance from both America and the European Union), escaped the rest of the horrors that would eventually tear the rest of Yugoslavia apart, and quietly got on with things.

 It rapidly became the prize-winner of the new European democracies, democratizing rapidly and becoming prosperous.
 It is the richest of all the post-Communist states in Europe.

 Slovenia is a parliamentary democracy and a unitary state, with a lot of ecological diversity, with the Alps and Lake Bled being two examples.

-are also Slovenes, named for the German name of the country's capital city of Ljubljana.
+- Laibach, an Industrial group named for the German name of the country's capital city of Ljubljana.

-Slovenia in fiction
+Slovenia in fiction:

 - Veronika Decides to Die by Brazilian writer Paulo Coelho takes place in Ljubljana.